allegro/turnilo/docs/generating-links-into-swiv.md

-`# Generating Links Into Swiv
+# Generating Links Into Turnilo

-If you want to generate links into Swiv from external systems you can do so by posting to `/mkurl` or `<serverRoot>/mkurl`.
+If you want to generate links into Turnilo from external systems you can do so by posting to `/mkurl` or `<serverRoot>/mkurl`.

 The post body must include 3 keys:

 **domain** (string)

-The domain on which swiv is running
+The domain on which Turnilo is running

 **dataSource** (string)